bharatcons/wazzup-love-bot/README.md

 - Validation for Indian number formats (10 digits starting with 6-9)
 - Direct opening in WhatsApp with correct formatting

+### 📞 Phone Contacts Integration
+- Import contacts directly from your phone's contact list
+- Access your device's contacts within the app
+- Add phone contacts to your app's contact list with one click
+- Match and update existing contacts with phone contacts
+- Make phone calls to contacts directly from the app

 ## Automatic Reminder Triggering

 Reminders are automatically checked and triggered based on their scheduled times: